Invisible Tricorns in Real Slices of Rational Maps: Invisible tricorns and bare regions

 \begin{remark} The restriction to co-root arcs is essential here.
 Indeed, the proof of Proposition \ref{bifurcation_arcs_1} uses the existence of parabolic cusps (double parabolic parameters) at the ends of a parabolic arc.
 However, a root arc on the boundary of a tongue component is unbounded, and has a finite parabolic cusp only on one end. \end{remark}

 According to \cite[Theorem 7.3]{HS}, if $q(h)$ is such a bifurcating parameter, then either $h\geq u_h$, or $h\leq -u_h$.
 If the critical Ecalle height $0$ parameter $q(0)$ is a bifurcating parameter, then $u_0\leq 0$, which is impossible.
-Hence there is an interval $(-\epsilon,\epsilon)$ of Ecalle heights such that no bifurcation occurs across the sub-arc $q((-\epsilon,\epsilon))$ of $\cC$.
-It follows that there exists $h_2>0>h_1$ such that $q(h_1,h_2)$ is the sub-arc of $\cC_2$ across which bifurcation to Mandelbrot-type components do not occur (compare \cite[\S 7]{HS}).
-We can now define visibility of parabolic arcs and tricorn components for the family $\mathcal{A}_3$ following the corresponding definition for $\mathcal{N}_4^*$ (see Definition \ref{parameter_visibility}).
+Hence there is an interval $(-\epsilon,\epsilon)$ of Ecalle heights such that no bifurcation to a Mandelbrot component occurs across the sub-arc $q((-\epsilon,\epsilon))$ of $\cC_2$.
+It follows that there exist $h_2>0>h_1$ such that $q(h_1,h_2)$ is the maximal sub-arc of $\cC_2$ across which bifurcation to Mandelbrot components does not occur (compare \cite[\S 7]{HS}).
+We can now define visibility of parabolic arcs and Tricorn components for the family $\mathcal{A}_3$ following the corresponding definition for $\mathcal{N}_4^*$ (see Definition \ref{parameter_visibility}).

-\begin{remark} Using \cite[Theorem 3.5]{BBM1}, it is not hard to see that the root (i.e. unbounded) arcs on the boundary of a tongue always intersect the boundary of the principal hyperbolic component $\mathcal{H}_0$. \end{remark}

 We are now ready to prove the key lemmas leading to Theorem \ref{inaccessible_arcs_1}.